GhostKatIII/GhostKat/README.md

 ![alt text](https://i.imgur.com/KqVTrI0.png "GKEKO")

 # 0: Return To
 The internet is impossible to regulate by nature.
 It seems controlled through ad gateways and user tracking, but at any point users can circumvent corporations and even governments.
 They simply need to connect directly to one another.
+This is what we are addressing.

 # 1: GhostKat’s Media Haven
   GhostKat is a straightforward method for streaming media 'peer2peer' between viewers, right in the browser, without special software, torrent websites, or even a server. **In fact, there is no server supporting GhostKat at all.**